The Eucalyptus, from the family Myrtaceae, is famous for being one of the tallest trees on the planet.

 Eucalyptus bark is usually brown.
 There is one species, though, called the Rainbow eucalyptus, which likes dressing much more colourfully.
 It is the only species from the northern hemisphere and can grow very quickly!
 The craziest thing, though, is its coloured bark.
 Like a snake, its skin sheds throughout the year.

-Read more about eucalyptus and other trees in the Friendship issue of Chicken Newspaper.
+Read more about eucalyptus and other trees in the Friendship issue.